 The Healthcare industry is a top industry for Carlson School MBA students.
 The chart below outlines a Full-Time MBA.

-One thing to note, 28% of all 2020 Part-Time MBA graduates found a career in Healthcare; 9% more than the next industry (Manufacturing).
+One thing to note, 30% of all 2021 Full-Time MBA graduates found a career in Healthcare; 7% more than the next industry (Consumer Packaged Goods).

 Companies that hired Carlson School MBA students